 Whether your passion is heritage, the great outdoors, or buzzing nightlife, Kilkenny has something for everyone.
-Here are some of our towns and villages that are waiting to be explored:
+Pick up a free Map of Killkenny City & County and explore some of our towns and villages that are waiting to be explored.

 A beautiful riverside town, Bennettsbridge marks one of the oldest crossings of the River Nore some 6km south of Kilkenny City.
 The first bridge was built here in 1285 and dedicated to St Bennett.
 Today, Bennettsbridge is an internationally renowned centre for craft and design, with both Nicholas Mosse Pottery and Moth To A Flame operating stores in the village.
 Also in the Nore Valley, Thomastown was founded in the early 13th century and was originally a walled town complete with 14 towers.
 It was sacked by Cromwell in 1650 although many interesting ruins remain.
 Jerpoint Abbey, located outside of Thomastown and close to the world-famous Mount Juliet Conrad golf resort, is an outstanding Cistercian abbey and the best preserved of its kind in the country.
 Thomastown also boasts a number of fine craft shops, restaurants and cafés.